- WHERE TO STAY

 If you are staying in London for say 10 days or are staying in the outer zones where your travel patterns may well be more irregular in terms of which travel zones you travel through, it may well suit you to combine Oyster and Travelcard, sometimes using both for the same journey.

-For Oyster cards bought in London (but not Visitors Oyster cards) you can load 7 day, monthly or annual Travelcards onto the Oyster card.
+For Oyster cards bought in London (but not Visitor Oyster cards) you can load 7 day, monthly or annual Travelcards onto the Oyster card.
 You cannot load Travelcards onto contactless payment cards.

-So if you have an Oyster Card with money loaded onto it under Pay As You Go and a 7 day Travelcard zone 1/2 loaded onto the same Oyster Card a classic example of where it becomes beneficial to the visitor is now outlined:
+So, if you have an Oyster Card with money loaded onto it under Pay As You Go and a 7 day Travelcard zone 1/2 loaded onto the same Oyster Card, a classic example of where it becomes beneficial to the visitor is outlined below:

 You are flying into Heathrow (Zone 6) and staying in a hotel in Central London (Zone 1) and sightseeing for 9 days before flying out of Heathrow.
 One day you are visiting Hampton Court in Zone 5.

 What you can do is buy an Oyster card at Heathrow Airport Underground Station and load some money onto it immediately and use it as an Oyster card.
 On the third day you buy a 7 day Travelcard zone 1 and 2 and load that onto the Oyster card.

 For the next 7 days all your travelling is in the central zones except the airport trip on the last day and your trip to Hampton Court.
 On 5 of the days where you are exclusively travelling in zones 1 and 2 the Travelcard covers all of your travel needs.